 7. Publication of a message about the results of the experiment:

-1. only necessary if convincing results are obtained
+1. necessary only if convincing results are obtained

 3. should not raise new questions